 As we journey down the football pyramid, the financial outlook changes drastically.
+Football betting odds on teams earning promotion and then staying up without major investment are slim to say the least.

 Championship player wages are a subject of controversy, but League One clubs face their own financial strain to compete.

-League One Salaries: Player Wages
+League One Salary - Player Wages

 The spending power of the top of League One and the bottom of the Championship is notable, as is the wealth of League One’s biggest clubs and the division’s less wealthy rivals.